Mabo Day is an important day in Australian history, and it is essential for all Australians to understand the significance of the Mabo decision.

 “It is of great significance for not only me, but for Aboriginal and Torres Strait Islander peoples and for the whole wider community.

-“I think it is very important for all of us to acknowledge and honour Eddie Koiki Mabo and it is of importance because it’s the 30th Anniversary of his challenge in the High Court of Australia."
+“I think it is very important for all of us to acknowledge and honour Eddie Koiki Mabo and his challenge in the High Court of Australia."